Stanislav Kankurov: Career

 Kankurov began his career in 2005 as a specialist and chief specialist of Technical Inventory of Property LLP then as the company's director of technical Inventory.
 From 2006, he worked at the JSC PSTK Bitelecom.
-While working there, he served as Vice President of the Kazakhstan-2030 Support for the Program of the President of the Republic of Kazakhstan from 2010.
-In 2011, Kankurov became the First Deputy Chairman of the Nur Otan Bostandyq District Branch where he served until 2013, when he was appointed as Deputy Chairman of the Nur Otan Almaty City Branch, eventually becoming the First Deputy Chairman on 4 October 2018.
-Kankurov served the post until 20 January 2021.
+While working there, he was Vice President of the Kazakhstan-2030 Support for the Program of the President of the Republic of Kazakhstan from 2010.
+In 2011, Kankurov became the First Deputy Chairman of the Nur Otan Bostandyq District Branch where he was until 2013, when he was appointed as Deputy Chairman of the Nur Otan Almaty City Branch, eventually becoming the First Deputy Chairman from 4 October 2018 to 20 January 2021.

 Political career

-In March 2016, Kankurov was elected as a member of the 6th Almaty City Mäslihat from the 19th Bostandyq District constituency.
+In March 2016, Kankurov was elected as a deputy of the 6th Almaty City Mäslihat from the 19th Bostandyq District constituency.
 From there, he served as member of the Mäslihat Standing Committee on Construction and Land Relations.
 At the 2021 Almaty City Mäslihat elections, Kankurov was included in the Nur Otan party-list and participated in the televised debates between the party's representatives of the city branch.
 After being re-elected, he was unanimously chosen to be Secretary of the City Mäslihat at the age 35, becoming the youngest person to hold such post.

+After the 2023 election of the 7th Mäslihat, a new chairman, Meyirjan Otynşiev, was elected as Kankurov's successor, though Kankurov continued his membership in the legislature.